lucentcosmos/SparkLogsAnalyzer/chapter1/spark.md

  [ApacheAccessLog.java](src/main/java/com/databricks/apps/log/ApacheAccessLog.java).

-The example code uses an Apache access log file since that's a well known format.
-It would be easy to rewrite the parser for a different log format.
+The example code uses an Apache access log file since that's a well known and common log format.
+It would be easy to rewrite the parser for a different log format if needed.

 The following statistics will be computed: